reyn-flores/newsd/README.md

 ## API Key

 Newsd uses the open-source API provided by [newsapi.org](https://newsapi.org/docs/endpoints/everything) for fetching the news articles.
 To run the app, you will need to obtain an API key by creating an account on their website.

+## Contact

+For any questions or inquiries, please contact the project maintainer:

+Reyn Flores

+Email: ramflores462@gmail.com